smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 Here we will discuss two SQL constructs, the `BIT` data type and the `NOT` operator.

->❗&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Much like NULL markers and duplicate tuples, there is much debate in the SQL community if the BIT data type should be a permissible data type, as its allowance for the NULL marker does not mimic the real world.
+>❗&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Much like NULL markers and duplicate tuples, there is much debate in the SQL community if the `BIT` data type should be a permissible data type, as its allowance for the NULL marker does not mimic the real world.
 Joe Celko and C.J.
-Date advocate against using the BIT data type and give further details of this in many of their writings.
+Date advocate against using the `BIT` data type and give further details in many of their writings.

 ------------------------------------------------------------------
 **BIT**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Often, we think of the `BIT` data type as being a Boolean value (true or false, yes or no, on or off, one or zero…), however, NULL markers are allowed for the `BIT` data type making the possible values 1, 0 and NULL.  **The `BIT` data type in SQL is not a true Boolean value.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Because the only acceptable values for the `BIT` data type are `1`, `0` or `NULL`.
 The `BIT` data type converts any nonzero value to `1`.
-As discussed earlier, the NULL marker is neither a nonzero value nor a zero value, so it is not promoted to the value of `1`.
-Here we can demonstrate that behavior.
+As discussed earlier, the NULL marker is neither a nonzero nor a zero value, so it is not promoted to the value of `1`.
+Here we demonstrate that behavior.

 ```sql
 SELECT 1 AS ID, CAST(NULL AS BIT) AS Bit